 If you’re a family caregiver, self-care is critical.
 You’re shouldering an extra physical and mental burden, and that can be exhausting on top of your own work and family responsibilities.
 Make sure to take very good care of yourself.

 - Learn stress reduction techniques.
 Pray, meditate, do yoga—whatever it takes to decompress and feel less overwhelmed.

 - Get outside.
 Being in nature, even for just a few minutes a day, can be incredibly healing.
 Try to get outside as often as you can to soak in the fresh air and sunshine.

 - Talk it out.
 Find an online community like the one Caregiver Action Network hosts where you can chat with other caregivers.
 Those who know exactly what you’re going through can offer helpful suggestions, or just a shoulder to lean on when you need it most.

 - Ask for help.
 If you find you simply can’t continue doing everything by yourself, ask for help.
 Other family members might not be able to physically be there, but perhaps they can pitch in and pay for a few days of professional home care each month to give you a much-needed break.

 - Don’t neglect your own needs.
 Caring for a loved one is a noble thing, but it should never come at the cost of your own physical or mental health.
 Keep your own medical appointments.
 Talk to a therapist if you’re struggling.
 Eat a healthy diet.
 Get regular exercise.
 Pay attention to your sleep hygiene to make sure you’re able to get enough sleep.
 Always look after yourself too.

-Believe it or not, some family caregivers spend more than 20 hours a week looking after loved ones—that’s the equivalent of a part-time job.2 Make sure to recognize and thank the caregivers in your life as often as you can this year, but especially on February 18.
+Believe it or not, some family caregivers spend more than 20 hours a week looking after loved ones—that’s the equivalent of a part-time job.2 Make sure to recognise and thank the caregivers in your life as often as you can this year, but especially on 18 February.